MaheshPatkar/RemittanceService/Readme.md

 MS SQL is used as the database and EntityFrameworkCore has been used to interact with the DB

 ## API Details
+User API returns the token for the i/p user which would be required for calling all the below API's
 1) get-bank-list returns the list of banks for the provided country
 2) get-beneficiary-name returns the name of the beneficiary for the provided bank code and accountNumber
 3) get-country-list returns the list all the countries